God Says: “We Need to Talk.”

 I Don’t Know How To Pray

 I hope this doesn’t come as a shock to you, but like Paul, one of the writers of the Bible, I admit to you that often I don’t know how or what to pray!
-(Romans 8: 26) I’ve been a born2 (born again) believer in Jesus for many years, but I still have difficulty praying effectively.
+(Romans 8: 26) I’ve been a born again follower of Jesus for many years, but I still have difficulty praying effectively.
 Honestly.